“We claim exactly the same rights, privileges and immunities as are enjoyed by white men—we ask nothing more, and will be content with nothing less.”

 Violating the rules and norms of segregated public accommodations was life-threatening for Blacks all across America, albeit with obvious regional and local differences.
 Traveling for business or family visits took on a very different character for African Americans, as they had to be careful about where they could safely go, where they could find a hotel or restaurant that would serve them, or where they could find a welcoming gas station.
 In 1937, Victor H. Green, a New York City postman, created the first Green Book, a reference guide to tell Blacks where they could safely go in the New York Metropolitan area.
 He updated and expanded the Green Books every year, encompassing more and more of the country.
 The first edition was fifteen pages long, and the final edition in 1967 was ninety-nine pages long.
 The book even listed private residences who would welcome Black travelers to stay in areas where there were no welcoming hotels.
 (6)

 Segregated Housing—There have been many forms of housing discrimination in American history.
 You should know about three of them.
 Many cities used overt city ordinances that divided the town into racial zones and mandated that residential property in “white” areas be purchased by whites, while property in “black” areas be purchased by people of color.
-The Supreme Court ruled these kinds of city ordinances unconstitutional in 1914, but the practice continued as a matter of custom.
+In a case out of Louisville, Kentucky, the Supreme Court ruled these kinds of city ordinances unconstitutional in 1917 (Buchanan v.
+Warley), but the practice continued anyway.
 Another form of housing discrimination was restrictive racial or religious covenants, which were agreements entered into between buyer and seller that restricted the future sale of the property to only certain kinds of people.
 The Court ruled against these kinds of covenants in 1948, but it was very difficult to enforce the Court’s ruling until the Fair Housing Act passed in 1968.
 The third form of housing discrimination took the form of redlining, which was a practice once encouraged by the federal Home Owner’s Loan Corporation in which minority neighborhoods were red lined, meaning that loans would be very difficult to get and/or expensive.
 This institutionalized discrimination in government-backed mortgages made it difficult for Black families in particular to build home equity, which is the primary way that most families build wealth.
 (7) These forms of housing discrimination were perpetuated by Whites who did not want to live in integrated neighborhoods and who often committed or threatened violence.
-The housing segregation’s legacy is apparent all over the United States, and it is not an accident.
+The legacy of housing segregation is apparent all over the United States, and it is not an accident.
 As activist and author Tim Wise explains,

 “The so-called ghetto was created and not accidentally.
 It was designed as a virtual holding pen—a concentration camp were we to insist upon honest language—within which impoverished persons of color would be contained.
 It was created by generations of housing discrimination, which limited where its residents could live.
 It was created by decade after decade of white riots against black people whenever they would move into white neighborhoods.
 It was created by deindustrialization and the flight of good-paying manufacturing jobs overseas.”
 (8)